0x3639/docs/docs/operator/hyperqube-z.md

 ```bash
 ls ~/.hqzd/wallet
 ```
-This address is the **Pillar Producer address**. _Take note of both addresses as you'll need them for registration:_
+This address is the **Pillar Producer address**. _Take note of this address as you'll need it for registration:_
 - Pillar/Rewards Address (from Step 1)
 - Producer Address (from Step 2)

 ### Step 3 - Register the Pillar
-_Estimated time: 5 minutes_

 Steps to Register: